-When spring arrives, so too does the rain.
-We can’t control the weather, but at least we can enjoy some of the effects of the steady showers in April and May.
+When spring arrives, so too does the rushing water.
+We can’t control the weather, but at least we can enjoy some of the effects of the the spring thaw this time of year.

-I recently had a chance to get a first-hand look at some of the magnificent flows of water at locations across the County.
-Take a look at some of my favourite places to see a waterfall in Lennox & Addington.
+I recently had a chance to get a first-hand look at some of the magnificent flows of water at locations across Naturally L&A. Take a look at some of my favourite places to see a waterfall in Lennox & Addington.

 Flinton Dam, Flinton

 The Skootamatta River is always high this time of year.
 The river is a popular destinati.
 Getting sprinkled with the mist of the falls at Flinton Conservation Area provides ample adventure for me.